-Short Answer: You can find small amounts of gold in several household electronics.
-Computers and televisions typically have the most, and cameras, radios, and media players — especially older models — also contain gold in the circuit boards.
-Other electronics like game consoles, tablets, and phones contain just trace amounts of gold.
-Keep in mind that even for computers and televisions, you will still likely need several (possibly more than one hundred) units to get a decent return on the time needed to collect and deconstruct the electronics.
-Below, we list the electronics that contain the most gold, plus a few things to consider when retrieving gold for scrap.
+Short Answer: Computers and televisions typically have the most gold of any household electronics.
+Cameras, radios, and media players — especially older models — also contain gold in their circuit boards.
+Other electronics like game consoles, tablets, and phones only contain trace amounts of gold.
+Below, we list the electronics that have the most gold, plus a few things to consider when retrieving gold for scrap.

 What Electronics Have the Most Gold in Them?